Salem Radio Network News Friday, November 21, 2025

 By Dan Catchpole

 “Do the right thing,” Sanders said in his letter to Boeing CEO Kelly Ortberg.
+“Sign a fair contract.”

 Boeing management has said the company will not significantly increase its offer, which workers rejected.

-Sanders, an Independent from Vermont who often votes with Democrats, along with Democratic Senator Ed Markey of Massachusetts and Republican Senator Josh Hawley of Missouri, used a Senate committee hearing on Wednesday to slam Boeing’s stance in labor talks.
+Sanders, an independent from Vermont who often votes with Democrats, along with Democratic Senator Ed Markey of Massachusetts and Republican Senator Josh Hawley of Missouri, used a Senate committee hearing on Wednesday to slam Boeing’s stance in labor talks.

 The committee was reviewing President Donald Trump’s nominations to key labor positions, including Boeing’s chief labor counsel Scott Mayer to the National Labor Relations Board.